JimitShah10/RFID--Door-Lock-system/README.md

 Now put “FIREBASE_HOST” and “FIREBASE_AUTH” in Arduino program and upload the sketch.
 And we are done with setting up both sections.
 Complete Arduino Program is given at the end.

 ## How to use this.
 Once you are all set with components please follow simple steps mentioned below:

-Connect NodeMCU with Computer.
+-Connect NodeMCU with Computer.
-Open Arduino IDE.
+-Open Arduino IDE.
-Goto ‘Tools’ and Select ‘Boards’.
+-Goto ‘Tools’ and Select ‘Boards’.
-In board’s section, select ‘NodeMCU V1.0 (ESP-12E Module)’.
+-In board’s section, select ‘NodeMCU V1.0 (ESP-12E Module)’.
-Also select appropriate COM Port.
+-Also select appropriate COM Port.
-After finding the “FIREBASE_HOST” and “FIREBASE_AUTH” following the steps mentioned below, edit this in sketch given below and upload.
+-After finding the “FIREBASE_HOST” and “FIREBASE_AUTH” following the steps mentioned below, edit this in sketch given below and upload.